UK school building

 4. Navigate to that council’s website and look for the ‘Education’ or ‘Schools Admissions’ section.

-US School District vs. UK Local Authority: A Comparison
+US School District vs. UK Local Authority/MAT: A Comparison

-To help clarify the differences, I’ve put together a simple table comparing the system you’re familiar with to the UK model.
-This helped me get my head around it when I first arrived.
+To help clarify the differences, here’s a table comparing the system you’re familiar with to the UK model.

 Feature US School District UK Local Authority / MAT